Omanawa Falls Power Station: Expansion

 To accommodate the new generator the existing units were removed and the powerhouse was enlarged, with W. Milne the foreman in charge of the modifications made on site to the electrical equipment.
 At the same time the head was increased to 33.5 metres.

 This new generator produced on average 700 kW until 1974 when its outage put was reduced to 150 to 160 kW to allow the water to be diverted to other power stations in the Wairoa catchment.

 In 1985 the cotton insulation on the windings failed damaging the coils.
 These were replaced.

 As a result of the introduction of the Energy Companies Act in 1992 ownership of the power station was transferred by the council to a new created Tauranga Electricity Ltd, whose majority owner was the council owned Tauranga Civic Holdings Ltd. In June 1997 Tauranga Civic Holdings Ltd took total control of Tauranga Electricity.
-Following numerous merger and takeover offers Tauranga Electricity was sold by the Tauranga City Council to Trustpower on 31 October 1997 in return for a significant shareholding and guaranteed annual income of $3.3 million for the next five years.
+Following numerous merger and takeover offers Tauranga Electricity was sold by the Tauranga City Council to Manawa Energy on 31 October 1997 in return for a significant shareholding and guaranteed annual income of $3.3 million for the next five years.

 Decommissioning

-The station was decommissioned by Trustpower on 29 July 1998, who gifted it to the Tauranga City Council.
+The station was decommissioned by Manawa Energy (formerly Trustpower) on 29 July 1998, who gifted it to the Tauranga City Council.